 Protein supplements come in several different forms and it's worth knowing the differences.
 We've broken down the main types along with benefits and things to watch out for.
 We've also classified them into the good, the bad and the ugly.

 Whey: Derived from milk, this type of protein has a complete amino acid profile, high levels of leucine (the most important amino acid that kickstarts the absorbtion process), is fast acting and easily absorbed.
 Whey protein also contains high levels of vitamins and minerals.
-Whey commonly comes in two forms – whey protein concentrate and whey protein isolate.
-This protein is found in The Strong One (Blend No.1), The Fit One (Blend No.2) and The Lean One (Blend No.4).
+Whey commonly comes in two forms - whey protein concentrate and whey protein isolate.
+This protein is found in The Strong Protein, The Fit Protein and The Lean Protein.

 Casein: Made from the curds in milk, casein is a protein that takes longer to absorb.
-Combining casein with whey protein, as we do in The Strong One (Blend No.1), ensures your muscles are continually fed over an extended period of time maximising the amount your muscles can absorb.
-Great if you’re looking to build muscle.
+Combining casein with whey protein, as we do in The Strong Protein, ensures your muscles are continually fed over an extended period of time maximising the amount your muscles can absorb.
+Great if you're looking to build muscle.

-Pea and Rice: Both are hypoallergenic, vegan, low fat, low calories and while individually they don’t contain all the essential amino acids we need, when they are combined, as we do in The Health One (Blend No.3), they work very well together and make the perfect vegan alternative to whey protein.
+Pea and Rice: Both are hypoallergenic, vegan, low fat, low calories and while individually they don't contain all the essential amino acids we need, when they are combined, as we do in The Health Protein, they work very well together and make the perfect vegan alternative to whey protein.